bualuk/cisc187-assignments/lab22-bag-functions/README.md

 class template that encapulates data storage that can grow and shrink dynamically.

-I this lab we will actually implement the functions that allow a bag to change size dynamically.
+In this lab we will actually implement the functions that allow a bag to change size dynamically.

 ## Steps